Gordon Sondland: United States ambassador to the European Union

+its closest friends and allies - and of the other 27 Member States.”
+He emphasized that the EU and U.S. shared common legal and political values that could sort out any issues.

 The Washington Post wrote that Sondland gained a reputation for "being indiscreet" and that officials "chastised [him] for using his personal phone for state business."
 He habitually traveled to Romania, Israel and other countries without coordinating his meetings with other officials.
 It was noted that he seemed to spend an inordinate amount of time in Washington.
 A former White House official commented, “He always seemed to be in D.C.
 People would say, ‘Does he spend any time in Brussels?’ ” The Post wrote, "Sondland’s approach to the job was seen more as a source of irritation than trouble until May [2019], when he moved to stake his claim to the U.S.-Ukraine relationship."

 Trump–Ukraine scandal

 On September 26, 2019, the United States House Permanent Select Committee on Intelligence released the unclassified text of the whistleblower complaint regarding the interactions between United States President Donald Trump and Ukraine President Volodymyr Zelensky.
 In this document, Ambassador Sondland, along with U.S. Special Representative for Ukraine Negotiations Ambassador Kurt Volker were described as having "provided advice to the Ukrainian leadership about how to 'navigate' the demands that the President had made of Mr. Zelensky".

 In an email exchange on July 19 they discussed the arrangements for the upcoming call between Trump and Zelensky.
 Sondland wrote that he had briefed Zelensky and Volkner responded that the most important thing that Zelensky needed to tell Trump was that "he will help investigation and address any specific personnel issues if there are any."

 In the complaint released by the Committee Sondland's involvement in President Donald Trump's activity was also outlined in text conversations with the interim chargé d'affaires for Ukraine Bill Taylor.
 In an email exchange on July 21 Taylor wrote:

 Gordon, one thing Kurt and I talked about yesterday was Sasha Danyliuk's point that President Zelenskyy is sensitive about Ukraine being taken seriously, not merely as an instrument in Washington domestic, reelection politics."
 Sondland replied, "Absolutely, but we need to get the conversation started and the relationship built, irrespective of the pretext."

 In a September 1 email Taylor wrote, "Are we now saying that security assistance and WH meeting are conditioned on investigations?" to which Sondland replied, "Call me."
 On September 9 Taylor wrote: "As I said on the phone, I think it's crazy to withhold security assistance for help with a political campaign," and after a five-hour pause Sondland replied: